YOUR LIFE

 FMLA Baby Bonding Leave

-Total Time Out from FMLA
+Total FMLA

 6 to 8 weeks